 PhD, MSc, LLM, LLB, PG Cert.
-Professional Legal Studies (Solicitor), PG Cert. in Higher Education Practice & Research, Fellow of HEA.
+Professional Legal Studies (Solicitor), PG Cert. in Higher Education Practice & Research, Senior Fellow of HEA.

 Dr Karen Mc Cullagh is the Course Director for the LLM in Media Law, Policy & Practice.
 She is a non-practising Solicitor, having qualified and practised Law in Northern Ireland before entering academia.
 Whilst undertaking postgraduate studies, Karen held a Lectureship at the University of Salford and was employed as a Teaching Assistant at the University of Manchester and a Research Assistant at Queen’s University, Belfast.